Time-Dependent Blackwell Approachability and Application to Absorbing Games: Abstract

 \section{Abstract}

-Blackwell's approachability~\citep{blackwell1954controlled,blackwell1956analog} is a very general sequential decision framework where a Decision Maker obtains vector-valued outcomes, and aims at the convergence of the average outcome to a given ``target'' set.
+Blackwell's approachability~\citep{blackwell1954controlled,blackwell1956analog} is a very general online learning framework where a Decision Maker obtains vector-valued outcomes, and aims at the convergence of the average outcome to a given ``target'' set.
 Blackwell gave a sufficient condition for the decision maker having a strategy guaranteeing such a convergence against an adversarial environment, as well as what we now call the Blackwell's algorithm, which then ensures convergence.
-Blackwell's approachability has since been applied to numerous problems, in online learning and game theory, in particular.
-We extend this framework by allowing the outcome function and the dot product to be time-dependent.
+Blackwell's approachability has since been applied to numerous problems, in regret minimization and game theory, in particular.
+We extend this framework by allowing the outcome function and the inner product to be time-dependent.
 We establish a general guarantee for the natural extension to this framework of Blackwell's algorithm.
-In the case where the target set is an orthant, we present a family of time-dependent dot products which yields different convergence speeds for each coordinate of the average outcome.
-We apply this framework to the Big Match (one of the most important toy examples of stochastic games) where an $\varepsilon$-uniformly optimal strategy for Player I is given by Blackwell's algorithm in a well-chosen auxiliary approachability problem.
+In the case where the target set is an orthant, we present a family of time-dependent inner products which yields different convergence speeds for each coordinate of the average outcome.
+We apply this framework to absorbing games (an important class of stochastic games) for which we construct $\varepsilon$-uniformly optimal strategies using Blackwell's algorithm in a well-chosen auxiliary approachability problem, thereby giving a novel illustration of the relevance of online learning tools for solving games.